 The metallic balls are used for entertainment purposes only.
 However, the Hirsenkeelt can use its telekinetic abilities to thrust these balls at high speeds across the room and hit characters with them.
 If it does so, the balls cause 1d6 damage.

-Area 15: This hallway has a shimmering curtain of blue sapphires halfway down its length.
-The sapphires act in a similar fashion as the diamonds in Area 6.
+AREA 15: This hallway has a shimmering curtain of blue sapphires halfway down its length.
+These sapphires act as those in Area 6.